 Bewitched Sugar Skulls: Maximum Health, Health Recovery, Magicka and Stamina

 - Breton – Definitely the best race for this build.
-I no longer have the opinion that Breton is a required race for magDK by any means, since the new sustain buffs did wonders for the class.
-However, since we play a stage 3 vampire for this build in particular, I find the Breton cost reduction to be extremely useful.
+With the nerfs to combustion, I find the Breton cost reduction to be extremely useful to give us some sustain we really need.
 On top of that, we also get extra magicka recovery, a big boost to our magicka and a ton of extra resistances.

-Class (all), Light Armor (all), Heavy Armor (all), Medium Armor (all), 1h & Shield (all), Destruction Staff (all), Mages Guild (all), Undaunted (all), Racial (all), Alchemy (Medicinal Use), Assault (all), Support (all except the first), Vampire (all except Unnatural Movement), Psijic Order (Clairvoyance and Concentrated Barrier) (If using temporal guard)
+Class (all), Light Armor (all), Heavy Armor (all), Medium Armor (all), Destruction Staff (all except tri-focus), Dual Wield (all except Controlled Fury), Undaunted (all), Racial (all), Alchemy (Medicinal Use), Assault (all), Support (all except the first), Psijic Order (Clairvoyance and Concentrated barrier)